Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it lists the authenticated user's direct-message conversations, specifying the underlying API and what each conversation includes (id, members, unread count, etc.).
-It distinguishes from sibling tools like get_conversation_messages and send_direct_message.
+The description clearly states the tool lists the authenticated user's Bluesky direct-message conversations.
+It specifies the endpoint and service, and distinguishes it from sibling tools like get_conversation_messages and send_direct_message.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.